 An NBA-MMS-UWB ranging session is configured by a set of parameters for PHY and MAC.
 The set of PHY parameters include NB and UWB channels, modulation, and data rate to be used for control, ranging, and measurement report phases.
 The MAC parameters include the slot, round, and block configuration for control, ranging, and measurement report phases.

-To start an NBA-MMS-UWB ranging session, a pair of initiator and responder devices may engage in a discovery and setup phase to negotiate a ranging configuration different from the default set of parameters.
-Out-of-band communication may be used to setup session parameters, or change discovery channel and modulation, even prior to discovery and setup phase.
+To start an NBA-MMS-UWB ranging session, a pair of initiator and responder devices may engage in a initialization and setup phase to negotiate a ranging configuration different from the default set of parameters.
+Out-of-band communication may be used to setup session parameters, or change initialization channel and modulation, even prior to initialization and setup phase.

-Ranging session discovery
+Ranging session initialization

 Overview

-Before entering the ranging control phase, ERDEVs may engage in a discovery and setup stage.
-The discovery and setup stage provides time synchronization of the first poll packet transmitted by the initiator during an upcoming ranging control phase.
+Before entering the ranging control phase, ERDEVs may engage in a initialization and setup stage.
+The initialization and setup stage provides time synchronization of the first poll packet transmitted by the initiator during an upcoming ranging control phase.
 Furthermore, ranging session configuration may be altered by a two-way handshake packet exchange between the ERDEVs.
-Unless renegotiated during discovery and setup, the default ranging configuration parameters shall be used for the ranging session.
+Unless renegotiated during initialization and setup, the default ranging configuration parameters shall be used for the ranging session.
 Alternatively, the ranging session configuration may be setup by out-of-band radio.

-To establish in-band discovery, ERDEVs shall opportunistically transmit and receive on the dedicated discovery channel and PHY modulation, as given by the ranging session configuration.
+To establish in-band initialization, ERDEVs shall opportunistically transmit and receive on the dedicated initialization channel and PHY modulation, as given by the ranging session configuration.
 The initiator may send advertising poll (ADV-POLL) packets opportunistically at times and intervals to its discretion as deemed suitable for the higher layer functionality to be supported.
 Similarly, the responder may opportunistically listen for incoming ADV-POLL packets.

-After transmitting ADV-POLL on the discovery channel, the initiator shall listen for an incoming advertising response packet (ADV-RESP) in the subsequent ranging slot.
+After transmitting ADV-POLL on the initialization channel, the initiator shall listen for an incoming advertising response packet (ADV-RESP) in the subsequent ranging slot.
 Once a responder has received ADV-POLL, it may transmit ADV-RESP in the subsequent ranging slot.
 When the responder has transmitted ADV-RESP, it shall listen for a start of ranging (SOR) packet in the ranging slot following the ADV-RESP packet.
 Once the initiator has received an ADV-RESP packet, it may transmit a SOR packet in the ranging slot following the ADV-RESP packet.

 After transmitting the SOR packet, the initiator shall enter the ranging control phase.
-After the initiator has confirmed receipt of the RESP from the responder during ranging control phase, and unless discovery of further ERDEVs is required, the initiator shall discontinue ranging discovery and cease transmission of ADV-POLL packets.
+After the initiator has confirmed receipt of the RESP from the responder during ranging control phase, and unless initialization of further ERDEVs is required, the initiator shall discontinue ranging initialization and cease transmission of ADV-POLL packets.

-The discovery process is exemplified in the following figure:
+The initialization process is exemplified in the following figure:

 Figure 1.2.2.1.1 - An example of the NBA-MMS-UWB ranging phase

-Discovery setup handshake
+Initialization setup handshake

 The responder (controlee) requests ranging session configuration in ADV-RESP.